 Ricki Lynn's Testimony

 This scripture describes my entering LifeWorks as a volunteer.
 After retiring from the State of Louisiana, I moved to Waynesville with the expectation of volunteering at LifeWorks and changing lives.
-You see I grew up in an abusive family right here in Haywood County.
+You see, I grew up in an abusive family right here in Haywood County.
 I entered my teens with low self-esteem continuing to choose abusive relationships because that was my norm.
 The Lord graciously moved me to Baton Rouge, Louisiana where God placed women in my life who taught me to overcome my deficits and build on my strengths!
-How to know who I was in Christ Jesus and live a productive, happy, successful, mature adult life.
+How to know who I was in Christ Jesus and by faith, walk in it.

-I thought because I had been freed of the weight these ladies struggle with, I was equipped to help change their lives for the better (like overnight or at least a week or so)!
-After a few weeks at LifeWorks going through the Jobs for Life and Love Unveiled bible study, I realized only Jesus can truly change lives.
+I thought because I had been freed of the weight most of these ladies struggle with, I was equipped to help change their lives for the better (like overnight or at least a week or so)!
+After a few weeks at LifeWorks going through the Jobs for Life and Love Unveiled Bible study, I realized only Jesus can truly change lives.
 I realized the need to participate in everything the ladies do at LifeWorks.
-The Jobs for Life is a proven successful tool in preparing women for life and employment.
+I knew the Jobs for Life curriculum was a proven successful tool in preparing women for life and employment.

 Thank you for allowing me to share.